sake92/tupson/README.md

 // {"address":{"street":"Sebilj"},"age":33,"name":"Meho"}
 ```

-Note that you don't need `derives JsonRW` on Address, although it is recommended!
+Note that you don't even need `derives JsonRW` anywhere, although it is recommended for performance reasons!

 ### Writing enums and sealed traits